-- (1) the State; and, - (2) the bodies recognized as being of public benefit, companies, institutions or associations under public law governed by the State, including autonomous public-sector enterprises, insofar as this is not restricted by the Crown to one or more such authorities.
+(1) the State; and,

+(2) the bodies recognized as being of public benefit, companies, institutions or associations under public law governed by the State, including autonomous public-sector enterprises, insofar as this is not restricted by the Crown to one or more such authorities.

-Article 7 - Pre-emptive rights in the event of a capital increase by cash contribution Section 1 - Shareholder pre-emptive rights
+Article 7 - Pre-emptive rights in the event of a capital increase by cash contribution

+Section 1 - Shareholder pre-emptive rights

-Pursuant to Article 592 of7:188of the Belgian-Companies and Associations Code, new shares, convertible bonds and warrants ('Inschrijvingsrechten'/'droits de souscription') to be subscribed to in cash must first be offered, pro rata, to existing shareholders in proportion to the share capital represented by their respective shares.
+Pursuant to Article 592 of the Belgian Companies Code, new shares, convertible bonds and warrants to be subscribed to in cash must first be offered, pro rata, to existing shareholders in proportion to the share capital represented by their respective shares.

 This pre-emptive right may be exercised over a period of at least fifteen days from the date that the subscription is opened.
 The length of this period is determined by the general meeting or, if use is made of authorized capital, by the Board of Directors.

-The pre-emptive rights are negotiable transferable during the subscription period.
+The pre-emptive rights are negotiable during the subscription period.